peaceful-james/mrvl/README.md

 9. What are some ways that we can improve the current code we just wrote?
 Think through the following:
 	- Cache improvements (invalidation, pre-fetching, data optimization, handling API call failures, etc).
 	- Improvements to the API interface.

-## Handing in the solution

-- Once you are done, ensure you committed and pushed all your changes, and then you can send your solution directly by email to [jobs@10ex.dev](mailto:jobs@10ex.dev?subject=10ex.dev%20Elixir%20Assignment), for example, as a zip archive.
-Please make sure the solution contains the entire project, including the `.git` directory, so we can have a look at your commits.

-- [Schedule a follow up review call](https://meetings.hubspot.com/garrett-tacoronte/technical-review-call) to go over your final implementation.